Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Experiments

 \subsection{AMI Attack in Simulation Environment}

-In this section, we conduct an empirical assessment of AMI's effectiveness in simulated environments.
-We compare AMI with baseline methods across six discrete control tasks (SMAC) and six continuous control tasks (MAMujoco), demonstrating its superior performance.
+Apart from real world results, we further evaluate the effectiveness of AMI in 12 tasks in simulated environments for completeness, including six discrete control tasks (SMAC) and six continuous control tasks (MAMujoco), demonstrating its superior performance.
 For simplicity, we assume the attacker controls the first agent in all environments.
-The results depicted in Fig. \ref{exp_all} lead to several key observations:

-(1) By strategically influencing victims toward a jointly worst target, AMI outperforms the competing methods in 10 out of 12 environments across both continuous and discrete control, thereby highlighting the effectiveness of our approach.
+As shown in Fig. \ref{exp_all}, by strategically influencing victims toward a jointly worst target, our AMI outperforms the competing methods in 10 out of 12 environments across both continuous and discrete control, highlighting the effectiveness of our approach.

-(2) Our experimental results suggest that the dimensionality controlled by the adversary is not the sole factor determining victim vulnerability in c-MARL, offering a complementary perspective to the claims made by \emph{Gleave et al}.
-For instance, AMI demonstrates superior attack capability in the \emph{Swimmer 4x2} environment, while all attacks are ineffective in \emph{Ant 4x2}, despite the same dimensionality.
-We hypothesize that certain tasks may be intrinsically robust due to factors such as stable environment dynamics (\ie, the environment provides similar observations under various adversary actions), limited attacker capability (\ie, the attacker controls an inconsequential agent), or weak cooperation between the attacker and victims (\ie, agents do not cooperate and do not condition their policy on the adversary's actions).

-(3) In environments like \emph{3m}, all baselines converge to the same point with low variance.
-This suggests some environments possess simple dynamics and can be easily attacked, enabling all attacks to readily converge to the optimal policy.

-(4) The method proposed by \emph{Guo et al}. exhibits high variance in several MAMujoco environments.
-We discovered that this variance is associated with the general sum setting (using victim reward) and their method (training the adversary using two critics). \emph{Further discussions regarding these findings can be found in the supplementary materials}.

-In addition to assigning the adversary to control the first agent, we also investigate the attack capability of AMI when the adversary controls agents with different IDs, each possessing distinct initializations and functionalities.
-Results from experiments in which the adversary attacks through all possible agent IDs in the \emph{3s5z vs 3s6z} environment demonstrate that the superiority of AMI remains consistent across different adversary IDs. \emph{Detailed results can be found in the supplementary materials}.